8l4ckSh33p/passwords/README.md

+# Passwords
-# Passwords for ownCloud Server 8
+### for ownCloud Server 8
+2015, Fallon Turner <fcturner@users.noreply.github.com>

 ## Introduction
-This is a Password Manager for viewing, editing and generating passwords (see 'img/example.png' for a screenshot).
+This is a Password Manager for viewing, editing and generating passwords (see 'img/example.png' for a screenshot) in ownCloud.
 You can insert and manage your own passwords or randomly generate new ones.
 Some characters are excluded upon password generation for readability purposes (1, I, l and B, 8 and o, O, 0).
 Passwords are stored encrypted into the ownCloud database (read Security part for details).

 This app is primarily intended as a password MANAGER, e.g. for a local ownCloud instance on your own WPA2 protected LAN.
 If you trust yourself enough as security expert, you can use this app behind an SSL secured server for a neat cloud solution.
 The app will be blocked if not accessed thru port 443 (https), which will result in your passwords not being loaded (decrypted) and shown.
 Also, make sure your server hasn't any kind of vulnerabilities (CSRF, XSS, SQL Injection, Privilege Escalation, Remote Code Execution, to name a few).

 * Not happy with the encryption or the fact that this app exists?
 You're welcome to create your own :)
 * Happily want to contribute to improve this app?
-You're welcome to contact or create pull requests :)
+You're welcome to contact me or create pull requests :)

 The script for creating passwords can be found in 'js/script.js'.